gabriel-jm/lithen-fns/docs/signals/data-signal-record.md

-# Lithen Tag Functions - signalRecord / DataSignalRecord
+# Lithen Functions - signalRecord / DataSignalRecord

 `signalRecord` is a function that receives an object and return an instance of `DataSignalRecord`, which is class to produces a copy of the object received with which key being an instance of